 Marabu Flight Cancellation Compensation

-The EU has laws to protect you if your flight gets cancelled.
-Here’s what you need to know:
+The European Union has regulations to help you in case of flight cancellation.
+Here’s what you should know:

-In the event of a flight cancellation less than two weeks before your scheduled departure, you might get compensation as much as €600.
-But there’s a catch – the airline can avoid paying if they offer you an alternative flight that doesn’t mess up your plans too much.
+If your flight is cancelled within two weeks of your planned travel date, you could be eligible for compensation as much as €600.
+But there’s a catch – the airline can avoid paying if they can get you on another flight that doesn’t mess up your plans too much.

 Advance Notice | Re-routing Requirements |